The $v^{1/3}_{3}/v^{1/2}_{2}$ ratio in PbAu collisions at $\sqrt{s_{\mathrm{NN}}} = $ 17.3 GeV: a hint of a hydrodynamic behavior: Analysis and results

 Figure~\ref{fig:5} shows a comparison of the CERES $v^{1/3}_{3}/v^{1/2}_{2}$ data with the corresponding ratio calculated by the SMASH-vHLLE model.
-As expected, for $p_{\mathrm{T}} >$ 0.7 GeV/c, where the statistical uncertainties of the model are small enough, the model gives a flat ratio for both centrality classes.
+As expected, for $p_{\mathrm{T}} >$ 0.7 GeV/c, where the statistical uncertainties of the model are small enough, the model gives a rather flat ratio for both centrality classes.
 For $p_{\mathrm{T}} <$ 0.5 GeV/c, the statistical uncertainties of the model are very large.
 The SMASH-vHLLE model prediction tends to stay slightly below the experimental data.
 This is due to the fact that the model overestimates the experimentally measured $v_{2}$ somewhat for $p_{\mathrm{T}} >$ 0.7 GeV/c, while it reproduces $v_{3}$ harmonics, as shown in Figs.~\ref{fig:2} and \ref{fig:3}.

+This possibility was already discussed in our first publication of elliptic flow coefficients for pions where data were compared to ideal hydrodynamics calculations~\cite{CERESNA45:2003pat} as well as in~\cite{CERES:2012hbp}.
+Then we found that data could be well decsribed using ideal hydrodynamics, and a freeze-out temperature of 160~MeV, while for 120~MeV the flow was overpredicted for semicentral data.
+At the time we concluded that a supression mechanism should be at work not present in ideal hydrodynamic calculations.
+This is confirmed by the rather good description of the data presented in the current publication with a viscous hydrodynamics calculation.
+Albeit the comparison presented here is to results of a more recent hydrodynamics code, the supression is in magnitude entirely consistent with the value of $\eta/s = $ 0.15 used here.

-These predictions of the hybrid model at SPS tend to be a little weaker than in data.
+These predictions of the hybrid model at SPS tend to be a little below data.
 In particular, the choice of initial state and $\eta/s$ value for hydrodynamic evolution is very important.
 This measurement could help to better constrain the initial conditions and specific viscosity.